mblwhoi/drupal_faceted_search/README.txt

 Results shown through a view might differ from those obtained from other display styles, because the view might provide additional filters.
-A view must use the "Faceted Search: In current search results" filter to become available to Faceted Search as a display style.
+A view must use the "Faceted Search: Environment ID" argument to become available to Faceted Search as a display style.

 Note also that, because it is embedded in Faceted Search's results page, the view cannot use exposed filters or URL-based arguments.